chrissarmstrong/seeking-manifold/content/Home & Garden/Gardening 2024.md

 The main challenge with this approach is keeping aphids from consuming the plant over the winter.
 Once the plants get going again in the spring they can fend for themselves.

-Sugar snaps coming in!
-What a treat.
+Sugar snaps coming in—what a treat!

 ![[peas.png]]